edf-hpc/clara/docs/source/clara-repo.md

         Create the initial configuration for reprepro for our local repository and makes the first export.

-    clara repo sync [create] [--dist=<name>]
+    clara repo sync (<suite>...|--dist=<name>)

-        Synchronize all the local Debian repositories with the canonical repositories.
-        If it's the first time we're syncing, we need to add the option [create] to also create the repository locally.
+        Mirror locally a Debian suite.
+We can choose a single suite such as wheezy, wheezy-backports, wheezy-updates, wheezy-security, or just all the suites used by a distribution with --dist.

     clara repo add <file>... [--dist=<name>]